Remote Learning With Exemplars

-You’re still there for your students.
+You’re still there for your students and we're here for you.
 As schools nationwide have shut down due to COVID-19, educators have stepped up, developing home learning programs with speed, and yet with great care.

 Below you will find a series of video tutorials we've designed to support teachers, students, and their parents.